rusuot/Official_QHO640_Students_Time_Management_App/README.md

 - [Dillinger](https://dillinger.io/)

 ## Installation
-> Note: `There are two approaches: either the Firebase data that I tried to include in GIT is used, or Firebase details needs to be updated with your personal`
+> Note for unzipped downloaded folder from this git: `There are two approaches: either the Firebase data that I tried to include in GIT is used, or Firebase details needs to be updated with your personal`
 > Note: `For using my files for Firebase, after you unzip the code downloaded, please update firebase folder name with prefix "." as of course it's a hidden folder and I was needed to rename it to be able to upload this to GIT.
 So, instead of "firebase" folder please rename it into:".firebase" in Visual Code` Hidden files that I wasn't able to upload in the right/offcial way, but succeeded.. and needs renaming to be used: